Notre Dame vs. Oklahoma State Fiesta Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 - When Oklahoma State records more than 18.3 points, it is 9-1 against the spread and 11-1 overall.

-- Oklahoma State is 6-0 against the spread and 8-0 overall when the team picks up over 339.1 yards.
+- When Oklahoma State totals over 339.1 yards, the team is 6-0 against the spread and 8-0 overall.

-- The Cowboys have turned the ball over 19 times, four fewer times than the Fighting Irish have forced turnovers (23).
+- This year the Cowboys have 19 turnovers, four fewer than the Fighting Irish have takeaways (23).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.